-Over the last 25 years, Phil has defended liability claims brought against insured parties throughout the state of Oregon.
-He has handled cases on all manner of personal injuries and a broad range of liability bases including: premises liability, products liability, transportation industries, construction and general negligence.
+Over the last 30 years, Phil has defended liability claims brought against insured parties throughout the state of Oregon.
+He has handled cases on all manner of personal injuries and a broad range of liability bases including premises liability, products liability, motor vehicle, transportation industries, construction and general negligence.

-He has also defended numerous dram-shop cases, including one involving death, a severe injury and a claim of over $1 million.
-The plaintiff had gone drinking with another man after they had visited a mutual girlfriend who had been hospitalized after a suicide attempt.
-Despite undisputed testimony that plaintiff’s driver had just consumed 5-6 beers with straight shots, and had a post accident blood-alcohol level of over .25%, Phil was able to convince the jury that the driver (who died in the crash) had not been served alcohol while visibly intoxicated, and the bar was found free from fault.
+He has also defended numerous dram shop cases, including one involving death, a severe injury and a claim of over $1 million.
+The plaintiff had gone drinking with another man after they had visited a mutual friend who had been hospitalized after a suicide attempt.
+Despite undisputed testimony that plaintiff’s driver had just consumed 5-6 beers with straight shots, and had a post-accident blood-alcohol level of over .25%, Phil was able to convince the jury that the driver (who died in the crash) had not been served alcohol while visibly intoxicated, and the bar was found free from fault.